pallets/flask/docs/api.rst

 .. function:: abort(code)

-   Raises an :exc:`~werkzeug.exception.HTTPException` for the given status code.
+   Raises an :exc:`~werkzeug.exceptions.HTTPException` for the given status code.
 For example to abort request handling with a page not found exception, you would call ``abort(404)``.